 Explicitly allowed processesand

-Explicitly denied processeslet you tailor runtime models to whitelist and blacklist which processes are allowed to run.
+Explicitly denied processeslet you tailor your runtime models.
 Processes can be listed by name or MD5 hash.

 Recommended For You